We are excited to announce a second round of rebates, beginning September 14, 2020!

 Can I combine receipts to reach the $25 limit?

-Yes.
-You can combine any number of receipts before sending them in.
+Yes!
+You can combine any number of receipts before submitting.
 The total amount purchased will be added together to calculate the amount of rebate you will receive.
+Spend $125 to receive the max rebate of $75.
+Please do not continue to submit receipts after you have reached $125.

 Can I get a rebate for purchasing a gift card?